Wall poems in Leiden: Influence

 Based on the success of the Leiden poetry project, wall poems have also been painted in several other Dutch cities.
 In 2004 the Dutch embassy to Bulgaria launched a similar project in Sofia, and in 2012 the Tegen-Beeld foundation collaborated with the International Society of Friends of Rimbaud to paint a poem by Arthur Rimbaud, "Le Bateau ivre", on a government building in the 6th arrondissement of Paris.

 In 2012 a poem by Marsman was painted on a wall in Berlin.

+Physicists Sense Jan van der Molen and Ivo van Vulpen were inspired by the poetry project to start the Leiden Wall Formulas project (Leidse Muurformules).
+They selected famous formulas to paint on walls in Leiden, to celebrate the city's history of contributions to physics.
+Tegen-Beeld, the creators of the original poetry project, supported them by designing and painting the illustrations to accompany the formulas.
+This, in turn, inspired similar projects in other Dutch cities, including Utrecht.